-The Problem with PackagingPlastics continue to plague the world.
+The Problem with Cannabis PackagingPlastics continue to plague the world.
 Could biodegradable packaging curb a colossal problem?

 A recent article from National Geographic provided a rather unpleasant wake-up call regarding the amount of plastics and the rate at which they are flowing into our oceans.
 Just five years ago, in 2015, researchers estimated that nearly 8.8 million tons of plastics flow into the ocean each year.
 However, recent estimates paint a much more dismal picture.